-Decisions about Where You Can Live (continued)

-What is the Independent Living Program?
+Decisions about Where You Can Live (continued) What is the Independent Living Program?
 How old do I have to be to participate?
-28 Community Based Life Skills Programs 28 Transitional Living Programs (SWETP, PASS group homes, maternity group homes) CHAP (Community Housing Assistance Program) 28 CHEER (Community Housing Employment Enrichment Resources) 29 What is the One-on-One mentoring program?
-29 If I am a teenage parent, can DCF help me with the care of my child?

-Transitioning Out of DCF Care

-How long can I stay in DCF custody?
+28 Community Based Life Skills Programs 28 Transitional Living Programs (SWETP, PASS group homes, maternity group homes) 28 CHAP (Community Housing Assistance Program) 28 CHEER (Community Housing Employment Enrichment Resources) 29 What is the One-on-One mentoring program?
+29 f I am a teenage parent, can DCF help me with the care of my child?
+29 Transitioning Out of DCF Care How long can I stay in DCF custody?
 30 What if I stay in DCF care voluntarily and I disagree with something in my permanency plan?
 30 How can I get out of DCF custody?
 Can I sign myself out?
 30 What happens when I want to be discharged after I turn 18?
 30 After I am discharged from DCF custody, can I still get health care benefits?
-30 If I change my mind, can I get back into DCF's Adolescent Services Program?
+30 f I change my mind, can I get back into DCF's Adolescent Services Program?
 31 When I am discharged, how do I get my ID?
 31 Can I be in DCF care if I am married or in the military?
-31

-Abuse in Care

-Running Away

-What happens if I run away? .
-34 Can I get in trouble for running away? .
-34 What happens when I return after running away? .
+31 Abuse in Care What if I am physically hurt while I am in a foster home?
+32 Can they use physical punishment?
+32 What if I get teased or they are mean to me in the home?
+32 What if I don't like the way my foster parents punish or discipline me?
+32 What if someone in the foster home touches me in a way that is inappropriate?
+32 What if the foster family treats me badly because I am a different race/ethnicity, am gay/lesbian or have a disability?
+33 Are there protections for me if I'm transgender?
+33 Can I make a formal complaint against my foster parents if I'm not treated right?
+33 Running Away What happens if I run away?
+34 Can I get in trouble for running away?
+34 What happens when I return after running away?
 34 While I was away, I was abused or I was forced to engage in sexual acts.
-Can I get help? .
-34 Can my foster parents not let me come back when I try to return? .
+Can I get help?
+34 Can my foster parents not let me come back when I try to return?
 34